Radio X (United Kingdom): Expansion of the Xfm network

 Xfm has held 28-day Restricted Service Licence FM broadcasts in a number of British cities, including Manchester, Birmingham, Cardiff and Glasgow.

 In 2000, Xfm London was added to a number of DAB multiplexes around the country, and in January 2006 its reach expanded when it replaced The Storm on a number of other local multiplexes, creating near-national coverage.
 It was at one point reported that this "national" version of Xfm London (known as Xfm UK) would have local content drop-ins within it (e.g. news, travel) over time, but this ultimately never came to pass.
 Most DAB coverage of Xfm carried the London version of the station, but for a time some multiplexes in the north of England instead received a feed of Xfm Manchester.

 In 2001, Xfm rehired Ricky Gervais and Steve Merchant to run the Saturday afternoon show.
-Karl Pilkington joined them to "just push the buttons" but eventually became the focal point of the show.
-The trio often called the station a "tin pot station", "shoddy" and "not just a small station in London but the smallest station in that building".
+Karl Pilkington was assigned to them as a producer, to "just push the buttons", but eventually became the focal point of the show.